TantorskiJake/dw-local-free/README.md

 Here are some English descriptions of useful queries you can try in Adminer:

 ### Query A: "Show me the latest weather observations for each location"
-**What it does:** Returns the most recent weather observation for Boston and St Louis, showing temperature, humidity, and wind conditions.
+**What it does:** Returns the most recent weather observation for all locations, showing temperature, humidity, and wind conditions.

 **SQL:**
 ```sql